History of the Atlanta Falcons: 1970-1974

+1975-1984: Steve Bartkowski era

-In 1975, with the first pick in the NFL Draft, the club selected quarterback Steve Bartkowski of the University of California.
+In 1975, with the first pick in the NFL draft, the club selected quarterback Steve Bartkowski of the University of California.
 The Falcons finished the year with a 4–10 record, but Dave Hampton finally broke the 1,000 yard mark (1,002) in a 22–13 loss to the Green Bay Packers.
 Bartkowski would continue to struggle in 1976, throwing only 2 TDs while being picked off 9 times.
 Bartkowski was then replaced by Kim McQuilken, who fared no better, throwing 9 interceptions in three games.
 Because of the abysmal season, Coach Marion Campbell resigned.
-Pat Peppler would replace him, and the Falcons would go on to finish at 4-10.
-In 1977, former Redskins and Cowboys quarterback Eddie LeBaron was named General Manager, and Leeman Bennett became the fifth head coach in club history.
+Pat Peppler would replace him, and the Falcons would go on to finish at 4–10.
+In 1977, former Redskins and Cowboys quarterback Eddie LeBaron was named general manager, and Leeman Bennett became the fifth head coach in club history.
 The following season, the Falcons' "Grits Blitz" defense (led by defensive coordinator Jerry Glanville) set an NFL record for the fewest points allowed in a 14-game season, with 129.
 They also set the record for the fewest points allowed per game for the year with 9.2 (a mark that not even the 1985 Bears defense could match).
 However, due to the team's lackluster offense (which averaged less than 13 points per game), the Falcons finished with a 7–7 record.